Security Summit warns of identity theft and unemployment fraud

 Employers should act swiftly to notices that their employees have filed unemployment claims.
 Employers should file Form 14039-B, Business Identity Theft Affidavit, if their employer identification number (EIN) is used to file fraudulent unemployment benefit claims.
 The IRS recommends that the employers close out any business tax account with the IRS whenever the business has terminated to thwart misuse of EINs.

 As reports of identity theft surge, taxpayers and tax professionals need to be cognizant of the warning signs to prevent criminals from stealing their information.
 If you have any questions, please contact a member of RSM’s Tax Controversy Team.

 Call us at (800) 627-0636 or fill out the form below and we'll contact you to discuss your specific situation.

-This article was written by Evan Stone, Truong Do and originally appeared on 2021-08-24.
+This article was written by RSM US LLP and originally appeared on Aug 24, 2021.